Am I over-training?

 —Thrown for a loop

 Congratulations on the skill you have developed.
 Throwing the javelin can be hard work, and it sounds like you're already experiencing some training-related pain.
 First of all, getting a professional opinion on your shoulder is a good idea.
-As a college student, you may need to start with your student health service (students at Columbia can call x4-2284 or log on to Open Communicator for an appointment).
+As a college student, you may need to start with your student health service.
 If possible, it would be advantageous to see a sports medicine expert, or an orthopedist who specializes in shoulders.

 The pain you've described maybe a result of increasing the intensity, frequency, and/or the duration of your training too quickly.
 Throwing the javelin takes a lot of strength, engaging the shoulder, back, and arm muscles.
 If your muscles don't have time to rest, there is no time for muscle repair.
 If you increased your training quickly, the ligaments and tendons may not have become strong enough to support your new workload.